Deducteam/isabelle_dedukti/README.md

 Remark: to visualize theory dependencies in HOL, you can look at the [dependency graph of the HOL session](https://isabelle.in.tum.de/website-Isabelle2025/dist/library/HOL/HOL/session_graph.pdf).

-## Translation to Coq
+## Translation to Rocq

-The generated Dedukti files can be translated to Coq by using the Coq export function of Lambdapi.
+The generated Dedukti files can be translated to Rocq by using the Rocq export function of Lambdapi.
 In the directory `examples/` a `Makefile` with various targets is provided to easily build, translate and check sessions.
 Do `make` to learn about the available targets and variables that must or can be set.

 ## Performances